-According to World Bank’s Doing Business index, entrepreneurs consistently find it very easy to start a Singapore company.
+According to the World Bank’s Doing Business index, entrepreneurs consistently find it very easy to start a Singapore company.
 Even large multinational companies make it a point to have a regional presence in Asia via Singapore.

-Singapore, One of the most attractive business locations in the world
+Singapore, one of the most attractive business locations in the world

 Singapore allows companies to tap the extensive South East Asian markets due to its strategic location at the southern tip of the Malay Peninsula.

 Furthermore, Singapore’s political stability has played an important role in the development of a robust business environment that remains attractive to entrepreneurs from around the world.

 Whether it is a small, medium, or large company that you want to set up, there are some important considerations that need to be kept in mind.
 One needs to be 18 years or more to be able to set up a Singapore company.
 You must also not be bankrupt to set up a business in Singapore.

 5 Factors to Bear in Mind When Starting a Company

 - Choosing the right type of business entity for your company is crucial for survival and success in Singapore.